The intelligent content supply chain

 Precedent intelligence

-Retrieval systems surface how similar claims were handled previously approved phrasing, rejected language, accepted alternatives, creating institutional compliance memory across markets.
+Retrieval systems surface how similar claims were handled previously, approved phrasing, rejected language, and accepted alternatives, creating institutional compliance memory across markets.

 All AI outputs are advisory, carry confidence scores, and maintain full audit trails.
 Reviewer overrides are logged and used to continuously refine models.